New Ernest Childers VA Outpatient Clinic Opens in Tulsa | VA Eastern Oklahoma health care | Veterans Affairs

 “Over the next few weeks, we’ll be opening a greatly expanded clinic that offers more imaging services, increased women’s health care, primary care and behavioral health.
 You’ll find that access to the clinic is much easier than the current clinic on 41st with expanded parking for Veterans, family, and staff.
 It’s an honor for me and my entire staff to offer this new health care clinic to our Veterans.”

-The week of July 19-24, the clinic is only providing pharmacy and lab services.
+The week of July 19-24, the clinic is only providing pharmacy, lab and telehealth-dermatology services.
 The new Veterans Canteen & retail store also opened on July 19.

 Beginning July 26, the clinic will provide primary care, radiology, prosthetics, specialty clinics, nutrition & food service and social work services.
 In the next several weeks, other services will also open such as mental health, dental, optometry and rehab.